ruixuan-wan/UME-size-characterization/README.md

   - Performs baseline fitting.
   - Extracts steady-state current.
   - Calculates disk UME size and labels it on the plot.
+  - Prediction of steady state current based on the known UME size.

 ## Usage
 1. **Set File Paths**: